-Any idiot in positions of power can close borders or create new laws to ban people from doing certain things or use threats to enforce control.
+Any idiot in a position of power can close borders or create new laws to ban people from doing certain things or use threats to enforce control.
 We need to stop calling these “tough decisions” and instead call them “dumb decisions”.
 Such binary decisions can be made with a coin, by flipping it.
 It’s the dumbest way of addressing problems.
 It takes competence and effort to simultaneously allow people their freedom whilst addressing society’s problems.
 Outcomes are far superior when people are intrinsically motivated to follow the direction provided by the government.
 Leadership should appeal to reason and an individual’s responsibility rather than the use of force.
 This is true in government and in business.
 In general the following can be asserted:

 A leader who must use force is a failed leader

 If a significant proportion of people aren’t intrinsically motivated to follow the direction of a leader and force must be applied for them to conform, then that’s a massive red flag indicating that perhaps the leader has got it wrong.
 In fact that is exactly how good leaders check their work.
 Leaders aren’t perfect.
 Leaders aren’t smarter than everyone they lead.
 Leaders can get it wrong.
+Leaders listen.
 Using force isn’t being a leader, it’s being a dictator.
 Dictatorships usually lead to dark places.

 Given the option, governments will always resort to force to solve problems because it’s so easy to do.
 They’ve become so stiflingly ineffective that they are unable to attempt anything else.
 If we allow governments to make these dumb decisions, it gives them permission to continue to be ineffective and it sets a precedent for them to perpetually solve problems using this method.
 Anything that attracts any risk or potential to cause problems will be banned.
 Eventually everything will be banned because you can’t enjoy life with zero risk.